mwiater/softserve/README.md

 ### 🧱 How It Works Behind the Scenes

 1. **API Interception**
-   When `api: true` is set in `softserve.yaml`, softserve checks every incoming request to see if:
+   When the `--api` flag is enabled, softserve checks every incoming request to see if:

    * The path starts with the configured `api_prefix` (default: `/api/`)
    * The method and path (e.g. `GET /api/users`) exist in `api.yaml`